British Rail Class 33: Design

+Class 33 'Crompton' 33033 at Dartford Station in wintery conditions in February 1991.
+It is seen here coupled up to a pair of 4-EPBs, ready to haul the units to Charing Cross.

 The locomotives were based on the Sulzer Type 2 locomotives that BRCW had built for the Scottish Region of British Railways.
 The cabs were altered slightly, with the centre section housing a two figure route indicator.
 They were built at BRCWs Smethwick works.
 The underframe and bodysides form an integral superstructure.
 The cabs are double skinned, with driving controls both sides to make shunting easier.
 The roof is of glass reinforced plastic.
 Bogies are identical to those used on the Sulzer Type 2, with SKF roller bearings and brakes on all wheels.
 The handbrake works on the inner set of wheels of each bogie.
 The engine is a Sulzer 8LDA28 diesel engine, built by Vickers-Armstrong at Barrow-in-Furness, Lancashire.
 It has eight cylinders of 280 mm bore by 360 mm stroke and develops 1550 hp at 750 rpm.
 A Sulzer de Havilland LAG 37-17 turbocharger is fitted.
 The main generator is a Crompton Parkinson CG391-B1.
 The locomotives are fitted with dual air and vacuum brakes and can work in multiple with any other "blue star" locomotives.